 This Microsoft Word course is created for students to build and validate the skills businesses need to succeed in today's information economy.
 It also provides students with the skills and knowledge they need to use Microsoft Word effectively in all aspects of their personal and professional lives.
 Word is the world's most popular word processing software.
 Learning how to create, edit, format and print documents, enhance work with formatting, use bullets and numbering, add simple borders, tables, headers/footers, organizing data columns, and styles, are the foundational skills needed in preform in many positions.
 This course is computer intensive and demands basic computer proficiency and a basic understanding of word processing software.
 The course combines lecture/demonstration by an instructor with readings, trainings, projects, and a final exam for students to work on in a simulation-based environment.
 Students are expected to ensure they meet proficiency requirements for working in this environment.

-High school graduation diploma, or Mature Student Status (18+ years of age and passing grade Academic Achievement Assessment).
+High school graduation diploma, or Mature Student Status (for more information please refer to the Program Overview at the top of this page or speak to your Education Consultant).
 Passing score on the Entrance Assessment

 Take a quick and easy quiz to find out more about yourself, your goals, and identify your strengths and social style.
 This quiz gives you suggestions for what career areas you might consider based on your likes and preferences.
 Give it a try now!